generate/generate-project/README.md

 $ npm install && test
 ```

-### Publishing your project
+### Publishing your generator

-If you're tests are passing and you're ready to publish your project to [npm](https://www.npmjs.com), you can do that now with the following command:
+If you're tests are passing and you're ready to publish your generator to [npm](https://www.npmjs.com), you can do that now with the following command:

 **Are you sure you're ready?!**

+Let's go!

 ```sh
 $ npm publish